WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 • The increased sugar level in the body which results in diabetes.

-• Increased cholesterol and triglycerides level in the body.
+• Increased cholesterol and triglyceride levels in the body.

 Follow this routine –